meizabel/documentation/motivation/immutability.md

 #### How do I upgrade my commands?

 How you do the upgrade depends how much control you have over your clients.
-If you can deploy your client updates and server updates together, just change things in both and deploy the updates.And you are done.
+If you can deploy your client updates and server updates together, just change things in both and deploy the updates.
+Ta da!
+You are done.
 If not, it's usually best to have the updated command be a new type and have the command handler accept both for a while.

 ### Events must be immutable.